Murgeye/teamspeak3-python-bot/README.md

 want a client/group to be able to write textmessages (and therefore commands) to the bot).

 Alternatively, you could modify the needed power for both permissions for the serverquery.

+## Using SSH
+Since server version 3.3 TeamSpeak supports encrypted server query clients.
+To achieve this the connection is wrapped inside a SSH connection.
+As SSH needs a way to check the host RSA key, four config options were added:
+* SSH: `[y/n/True/False/0/1]` Enables SSH connections (do not forget to enable it on the server and change the port as well)
+* AcceptAllSSHKeys: `[y/n/True/False/0/1]` Accept all RSA host keys
+* SSHHostKeyFile: File to save/load host keys to/from
+* SSHLoadSystemHostKeys: `[y/n/True/False/0/1]` Load system wide host keys

+To add your host key the following workflow is easiest:
+1. Activate AcceptAllHostKeys and set a SSHHostKeyFile
+2. Connect to the server
+3. The servers host key is automatically added to the file
+4. Deactivate AcceptAllHostKeys

 # Standard Plugins
 All existing functionality is based on plugins.